quintenvandamme/OpenZCS/README.md

 # OpenZCS
-A open source version of the ZCS programming language in zeqOS Chabazite
+An open source version of the ZCS programming language in zeqOS Chabazite

 ## build